 This function returns true if a callback was successfully removed and false otherwise.
-Upon an error a subsequent call to getLastError will return details on the error.
+Upon an error a subsequent call to getLastError returns details on the error.

+'''

-static bool removeEventCallback(cb func t func)
+static bool removeEventCallback(cb_func_t func)

+'''

 This function unregisters all instances of callback function func from any callback with any EventType.